-- Cruise passengers who can provide a vaccination card of full doses received 2 weeks prior to travel are no longer required to provide a negative test. - All crew members will be required to take a mandatory PCR test prior to boarding and must quarantine for 10 days.
-Prior to starting duties, crew should be retested with a negative result from a rapid test.
+- All Crew Members shall be 100% vaccinated, as per WHO recommendations, prior to embarkation.
+Exceptions are permissible where crew members are on board in quarantine awaiting vaccination. - It is recommended that all Cruise Passengers that are eligible, as per the WHO, be 100% Vaccinated prior to embarkation. - A PCR test or rapid antigen test, that are approved by the WHO, should be provided or taken by all passengers within 72 hours prior to embarkation at the Home Port or within a timeframe recommended by the CDC. - All crew members will be required to take a mandatory PCR test prior to boarding and must quarantine for 14 days, or as recommended by the CDC.
+Prior to starting duties, crew should be retested with a negative result from a PCR test.
 Crew embarking at other destinations must follow the same guidelines.
-Crew members can reference Annex 1 for airport arrival procedures in Belize. - All cruise passengers and crew members boarding the ship must undergo a health screening to identify any symptoms consistent with Covid-19 or any other infectious diseases. - Any cruise passenger or crew member that tests positive must be denied boarding. - All crew members and passengers must be screened and monitored throughout the voyage with periodic testing for crew and testing for symptomatic passengers/ crew to provide a reasonable level of assurance that the virus is not circulating on board.
+Crew members can reference Annex 1 for airport arrival procedures in Belize. - All cruise passengers and crew members boarding the ship must undergo a health screening to identify any symptoms consistent with Covid-19 or any other infectious diseases. - Any cruise passenger or crew member that tests positive must be denied boarding, and close contacts shall be managed based on CDC guidelines. - All crew members and passengers must be screened and monitored throughout the voyage with periodic testing for crew and testing for symptomatic passengers/ crew to provide a reasonable level of assurance that the virus is not circulating on board.